-- 3.1 The Board supports Cooperative Education and other forms of Experiential Learning for its secondary students to enhance their school programs and to assist them in making career decisions. - The Board supports providing all students with equitable opportunities to authentically connect learning with career-life planning. - 3.3 To this end, the Board is committed to providing school-work transition programs for students intending to enter the workforce directly after graduating from high school student-driven Cooperative Education and Experiential Learning that align with student goals and interest in different pathways (workforce, college, university, and apprenticeship). - 3.4 The Board is committed to removing barriers to participation of underrepresented students in Cooperative Education and Experiential Learning.
+- 3.1 The Board supports Cooperative Education and other forms of Experiential Learning for its secondary students to enhance their school programs and to assist them in making career decisions. - 3.2 The Board supports providing all students with equitable opportunities to authentically connect learning with career-life planning, with intentional consideration for historically underserved and marginalized students. - 3.3 To this end, the Board is committed to providing school work transition programs for students intending to enter the workforce directly after graduating from high school student-driven Cooperative Education and Experiential Learning that align with student goals and interest in different pathways (workforce, college, university, and apprenticeship, and entrepreneurship). - 3.4 The Board is committed to removing barriers to participation of underrepresented students in Cooperative Education and Experiential Learning.

-- 3.5 The Board believes in Cooperative Education and Experiential Learning that help students: - a) apply, extend, and refine skills and knowledge acquired in their school; - b) apply skills, knowledge, and habits of mind that will protect and promote their health, safety, and well-being; - c) create and implement a learning plan that meets their particular interests, goals, and needs; and - d) see themselves in their learning more by connecting their lived experiences to their learning and their pathway goals; - e) engage with land-based learning; and - f) guide and support their pathway goals. - The Board encourages partnerships between schools and employers to provide students with appropriate and relevant placements; including placements in non-traditional areas that supports underrepresented students.
+- 3.5 The Board believes in Cooperative Education and Experiential Learning that help students: - a) apply, extend, and refine skills and knowledge acquired in their school; - b) apply skills, knowledge, and habits of mind that will protect and promote their health, safety, and well-being; - create and implement a learning plan that meets their particular interests, goals, and needs; and - d) see themselves in their learning more by connecting their lived experiences to their learning and their pathway goals; - e) engage with land-based learning; and - f) guide and support their pathway goals. - 3.6 The Board encourages partnerships between schools and employers to provide students with appropriate and relevant placements; including placements in non-traditional areas that supports underrepresented students.